amcgready/Surge/README.md

 Surge is a comprehensive, one-stop Docker deployment solution that combines the best media management, automation, and monitoring tools into a single, easy-to-deploy stack.

 # Important Notice: Surge is in active development.
 Bugs are expected.
 Notice something weird, report it on the Discord or open a GitHub issue!
 I'm always looking for suggestions and appreciate you taking time to look at the project.
+Surge sets permissions for user 1000:1000 and relies on this.

 ## 🚀 What's Included